hjs-spec/eusair-jep-initial-assessment/docs/GOVERNANCE_CHARTER.md

 # HJS Foundation: Governance and Constitutional Principles 🏛️

-The **Human Judgment Systems Foundation LTD.** is incorporated in Singapore as a **Company Limited by Guarantee (CLG)**.
+The **HJS Foundation LTD.** is incorporated in Singapore as a **Company Limited by Guarantee (CLG)**.
 Our constitution is specifically customized to ensure the long-term neutrality and public availability of the HJS protocol.

 ## ⚖️ Core Statutory Safeguards